duncross1/Reddit-EABot/README.txt

 If you wish to run this bot you will need to update its config file with your reddit bot accounts login and application details

-if you want to run a bot is suggest you follow this guide: https://www.reddit.com/r/RequestABot/comments/3d3iss/a_comprehensive_guide_to_running_your_bot_that/
+if you want to run a bot I suggest you follow this guide: https://www.reddit.com/r/RequestABot/comments/3d3iss/a_comprehensive_guide_to_running_your_bot_that/